Top Ten Things to do in New Orleans

 9. Check Out a Local Festival-- We decided to visit at the end of September during their Fried Chicken Festival being foodies that we are 😁🍽️⚜️, and we couldn't have been happier with our decision.
 Despite the weather still being extremely hot, lines were short everywhere, hotel accommodations were affordable, and bourbon street only slightly had that infamous vomit smell to it...
 So for us, that was a win, win!
 I urge you to look at their calendar of events and decide when to go depending on your interests.

 🔹 January to March: Mardi Gras 🔹May: New Orleans Jazz Fest 🔹 September: Hot Air Balloon Festival 🔹October: Halloween Parade

 🔹 December: Nola Christmas Fest/ Holiday light show in City Park.

-10. Get a hotel with a Pool!!! -- If you're traveling between June - September I highly recommend booking accommodations with a pool!
-This is something we did not do, and even traveling the last week of September regretted tremendously!
+10. Get a hotel with a Pool!!! -- If you're traveling between June - September, I highly recommend booking accommodations with a pool!
+We did not do, and even traveling the last week of September, regretted tremendously!

-Those were the Top Ten Things we did or wish we had done during our 4 days in Nola.
+Those were the Top Ten Things we did or wished we had done during our 4 days in Nola.
 Thanks for reading....till next time!
-P.S: If you would like to add something to this list, please feel free to leave a comment below.
-My goals is that when other travelers read this, they can get an idea of the place and create an itinerary that works FOR THEM!
-So, if you went to New Orleans, share your experience bellow, I would love to read your adventures :)
+P.S: If you would like to add something to this list, please feel free to comment below.
+My goal is that when other travelers read this, they can get an idea of the place and create an itinerary that works FOR THEM!
+So, if you went to New Orleans, share your experience below, I would love to read your adventures :)